kyma-project/website/content/blog-posts/2020-06-29-release-notes-1.14/index.md

 ### Kyma Operator now uses Helm 3

-Kyma Operator now uses Helm 3 under the hood, making the upgrade from 1.13 to 1.14 smooth and automatic.
+Kyma Operator now uses Helm 3 under the hood.
+Upgrade from 1.13 to 1.14 is smooth and automatic.
 For more details on the migration process, see the [Migration Guide](https://github.com/kyma-project/kyma/blob/release-1.14/docs/migration-guides/1.13-1.14.md).
 If you want to learn more about Helm 3 itself, read the official [Helm documentation](https://helm.sh/docs/topics/v2_v3_migration/).

 ## Monitoring